gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 }
 ```

-There are many build-in task types, e.g.:
+There are many built-in task types, e.g.:

-* Checkstyle
+* Checkstyle - Runs Checkstyle against some source files.
-* Delete
+* Delete - Deletes files or directories.
-* Exec
+* Exec - Executes a command line process.
-* Jar
+* Jar - Assembles a JAR archive.
-* Zip
+* Zip - Assembles a ZIP archive.
 * etc.

 ---

 # Plugins

-The design philosophy of Gradle is that all useful features are provided by Gradle plugins.
-A Gradle plugin can:
+The design philosophy of Gradle is that all useful features are provided by plugins, which can:

 * Add new tasks to the project.
 * Provide a default configuration for the added tasks.
 The default configuration adds new conventions to the project (e.g. the location of source code files).